 The Autry Fellowship Experience

-Autry Fellows comes to MDC with unique backgrounds: their individual strengths, aspirations, and perspectives.
+Autry Fellows come to MDC with unique backgrounds: their individual strengths, aspirations, and perspectives.
 We believe fellowship years should be as unique as the Fellows themselves.
 This means that each Fellow jointly determines his or her own work and goals in consultation with an MDC supervisor.
 Regardless of variations in the day-to-day experiences of Autry Fellows, all have a shared purpose: growing as leaders while learning MDC’s strategies for promoting economic and social justice.

 MDC accomplishes its work through a variety of projects.
 In a typical year, an Autry Fellow will be part of three to five project teams.
 Fellows serve in roles that both expose them to new skills and ideas and provide them with an opportunity to showcase and sharpen their existing strengths.